bids-standard/bep001/ProposedChangesToSpecification.md

 sub-01_acq-T1w_MTS.nii.gz
 sub-01_acq-T1w_MTS.json [**]

-* JSON file that contains non-varying metedata fields betweeen different `MTS` files.
+* JSON file that contains non-varying metedata fields betweeen different `MTS` files,a.k.a. `top` JSON file.
-** JSON file that contains all the varying metadata fields, corresponding to the companion nifti file.
+** JSON file that contains all the varying metadata fields, corresponding to the companion nifti file, a.k.a. `lower` JSON file.
 ```

 In conclusion, weight tags denote the type of predominant contrast conveyed by a single file of a conventional anatomical image ONLY when used as a suffix.
 In all other cases,  the `acq-<label>` key-value pair can be still used to accodomate legacy naming conventions for the sake of accustomed familiarity, yet without interfering with the interchangeability principle.
-Nevertheless, minimizing the use of weight tags is highly encouraged to avoid confusion.
+Nevertheless, minimizing the use of weight tags outside their original purpose is highly encouraged to avoid confusion.

 >  Answers to the plausible questions: